cpu/PromGuard/README.md

 servers `node_exporter` is configured to listen on the WireGuard interface and the firewall has a rule in place to allow the monitor to access the `node_exporter`.

+## Conclusion

+Phew!
+That's a lot of text.
+Thanks for sticking it out.
+I hope this was a useful example/resource.

+While this Terraform/Ansible code is just a demo, and specific to Prometheus/Node Exporter the idea and much of the code is transferrable to other scenarios where you need to offer a service to a trusted set of hosts in an encrypted/authenticated setting or want to use Terraform and Ansible together.
+Feel free to fork & adapt.
+Definitely let me know if you use this as a starting point for another fun WireGuard project :-)

 ## Example Run